xrmxrm/xrmxrm.github.io/src/overview.md

 The API does not use authentication, but it requests that you use a `User-Agent` header.

-The API recognizes several `Accept` headers and adjusts its responses formats accordingly.
+The API recognizes several `Accept` headers and adjusts its response formats accordingly.